A driving longways dance...

 How you do this is depends on the music; with a driving reel, the music will invite you to make the most of the movement, to make big sweeps round the backs of the other couple and head through the gap at speed.
 You may be encouraged to see if you can dance the reel so you can touch both walls of the hall before you get back to place.
 Needless to say, this is madness

 This time the second couple heads up between the first couple.
-They cross over the set with the man allowing the lady to get through the gap first and dance a figure of eight back to place.
-The first couple do that don't move bit.
+They cross over the set with the man allowing the lady to get through the gap first and dance a figure of eight↗ back to place and the first couple do that don't move bit.

 The question is who pulls and who pushes?
 Here it is easy, the dance is improper and for both couples "the lady" steps back, drawing her partner across the set.
 The two take a small step sideways and the man then pulls his partner gently back into their new place.